sk2299/HCLMP/README.md

 ### Copyright

-The graph encoder we adopted takes the element embedding and element fraction as input and produce an latent embedding.
+The graph encoder we adopted takes the element embedding and element fraction as input and produces a latent embedding.
 This piece of codes is modified from Goodall and Lee, Predicting materials properties without crystal structure: deep representation learning from stoichiometry, Nature communication, 2020.
 Copyright of the graph encoder belongs to the authors.
 Please see the Github Link: https://github.com/CompRhys/roost for details.